History of the Perthshire Patons

 Back in Carrick, and now on civvy street, Colin worked for a while at Kilroot Power Station, where he was also a shop steward.
 Shortly after this, he joined the local Carrickfergus branch of the single parents charity, Gingerbread, which he was to chair for most of the Eighties.
 Spending most of his time in voluntary work, he spent a long period in unemployment.
 He helped to create the Rathcoole Self Help Group in 1983, and became a member of the national co-ordinating group for Gingerbread in Northern Ireland, working as its treasurer.
 In the late Eighties, Colin joined the Forum for Community Work Education, and himself sat some GCE exams through the Open University.

-In the mid 1980s, Colin started a three year relationship with a woman from Belfast called Paula, after meeting her through the Gingerbread charity.
-Paula moved into Colin's house in Castlemara with her two sons, where they lived for the next two to three years.
+In the mid 1980s, Colin had a relationship with Paula.
 In June 2005, the following poem was discovered by Colin's son when visiting him in Crete, written by Paula, which totally describes life in the Paton household at that time:

 The Head of the House